Rabbids Go Home: Plot

+On the outskirts of a bustling city set in Earth, a family of Rabbids hang around in a junkyard, bored of partying, and want to go home.
+The problem is, they don't even know where they come from, so newlyweds they cast the moon as their new home, which they mistake for a giant light bulb.
+This idea appealed to their —not much wiser— relatives (brothers, uncles, and aunts).
+They notice the piles of junk around them, and decide that by making one pile bigger with even more junk, they could reach it.
+Two Rabbids then take a shopping cart and search around for things to toss onto the pile, before setting off to the city to look for more junk.

-After invading Earth and partying intensely, the Rabbids are ready to get back home.
-Due to having a short attention span, they decide to go to the moon, which they think is a giant light bulb.
-They come up with a plan to collect all of the human stuff they can find, put it into a giant pile and climb to the Moon.
-They gather the human objects and fit them all into one shopping cart, transfer all of the stuff they have found through the sewage system via a series of toilets and add the stuff to their growing pile, which becomes higher as the game progresses.
+They gather the human objects and fit them all into the shopping cart, transfer all of the stuff they have found through the sewage system via a series of toilets and add the stuff to their growing pile, which becomes higher as the game progresses.
 Eventually, the humans revolt against the Rabbids and become "Verminators" in a bid to exterminate the Rabbids and retrieve their stolen stuff.

-At the end of the game, the Rabbids are still not able to reach the moon, even after gathering almost everything from the city.
-The humans bombard the pile with time-delay bombs which explode on the pile, causing the pile to fly up into space.
-As a result, the XL junk falls from the sky and the humans panic.
-After all of the stuff has stopped falling, the humans are overjoyed to have all of their stuff back.
-In space, the Rabbids celebrate their accomplishment of finally reaching the moon, albeit caught in the moon's gravitational orbit.
+At the end of the game, the Rabbids are still not able to reach the Moon, even after gathering almost everything from the city.
+The humans, in a desperate attempt to get rid of the Rabbids, bombard the pile with time-delay bombs which explode on the pile, causing it to fly up into space.
+The humans were overjoyed at first, but once the XL junk falls from the sky, they start to panic as the city is left in shambles.

+Meanwhile, in space, the Rabbids celebrate their accomplishment of finally reaching the Moon, albeit caught in the Moon's gravitational orbit.